Revised 2/10/10

 0.035” as additional lift, since the stock lobe is quite pointy, and we need to

-the cam journals is not required with the Plus 10 cam.
+account for wear etc. Clearancing of the cam journals is not required with the

-some inflated ‘advertised’ number:
+these are actual numbers and not some inflated ‘advertised’ number:

 SHO NUT Performance Tri-Flow Cams |